Chairman of the Board of Directors

 Mao Savin | Cambodian

 Savin was born to a large family in a rural village of Prey Veng province.
 With his determination and commitment to make a difference, Savin gained a scholarship to study at MVU in Prey Veng.
 At MVU, Savin became good friends with Geordie and they shared a similar enthusiasm and inspiration, from which they co-founded Conversation With Foreigners (CWF) in 2006.
-Savin was then appointed to be both the Director of the School and the Chair of the Board of Directors.
-Currently, Savin is also the Chair of the Board of Directors at CRDT.
+Savin was then appointed to be the Chair of the Board of Directors.

 Savin graduated from MVU with a Bachelor Degree in Business Management, majoring in Accounting.
 Since then his professional field has been in finance and management.
 Savin is currently working as an Investment Officer at ‘Emerging Markets Investments’ and prior to this position, Savin was a consultant with ‘Emerging Markets Consulting’ for almost 3 years.

 As a consultant, Savin works for both private sector clients, microfinance institutions and SMEs (Small and Medium Enterprises) and also in private sector development programs, including project and program designs, value chain analysis, export promotion, etc. However, Savin’s determination and enthusiasm continues to flourish as he is currently pursuing a profession in accountancy with the Association of Chartered Certified Accountant (ACCA) and is working

 towards a Master of Business at Charles Stuart University.[separator /]

 Members of the Board of Directors